Willy-Angole/Willy-Angole/README.md

 - 👋 Hi, I’m @Willy-Angole
-- 👀 I’m A junior Data Engineer and Software developer
+- 👀 I’m A Data Scientist and Data Engineer
 - 🌱 I’m Data science graduate @moringa school
-- 💞️ I’m looking to collaborate on software development, Data Science and Am learning Data Engineering
+- 💞️ I’m looking to collaborate on Data Science and Am learning Data Engineering
 - 📫 How to reach me is via my email= willyangole6101@gmail.com

 <!---